The Geometry behind the Glass Transition and Frictional Jamming in Systems of Two-Dimensional Hard Disks: Perspective on 3D Hard-Sphere Systems

+Relaxing the requirement for removing particles, gives another congruent 3D tiling.
+This is generated by the diamond lattice and its Voronoi cells are triakis truncated tetrahedra.
+This lattice is associated with a volume fraction $\eta = \sqrt{3}\pi / 16 \approx 0.34009$.
+It may be a good candidate for a form of jamming point, drawing the analogy to my 2D observation for the honeycomb lattice, see Section~\ref{sub:ground}.
+In view of the work of Singh~\textit{et al.}~\cite{singh2020shear}, it may be a candidate geometric ground state for particles with both sliding and rolling friction.
+Although, the proposed value based on this argument underestimates the jamming point.
+It may be that this is because the analogy is not applicable, or that there is slippage in the simulations.
+The connection, if any, should be investigated more closely.

-There is one final possibility for generating uniform Voronoi cells that I could find, namely to use a tetrahedral-octahedral honeycomb.
+There are several other possibilities for generating uniform Voronoi cells.
+Among these, the use of a tetrahedral-octahedral honeycomb has the greatest potential.
 In this arrangement, the particles are the inscribed spheres to the octahedra comprising the honeycomb and each of the two tetrahedra to an octahedron contributes 1/4 of its volume to the Voronoi cell.
 This gives the volume fraction $\eta = 8\pi/(27\sqrt{3}) \approx 0.537422$, which is clearly not close to the glass transition in 3D.
-However, as indicated in the main text, it is close to where the random-loose packing value for a frictional hard-sphere system is placed in the literature.
+However, as also indicated in the main text, it is close to where the random-loose packing value for a frictional hard-sphere system is placed in the literature.
+In contrast, the honeycomb that results from the Bilinski dodecahedron has an approximate volume fraction of $\eta \approx 0.247$, the one that follows from the ten-of-diamonds decahedron has $\eta \approx 0.393$, and the one from the acute golden rhombohedron has $\eta \approx 0.424$.
+None is close to a known instance of dynamical arrest or jamming, and other polyhedral space fillers give similarly low volume fractions.
+Certainly, with the exception of the RLP value, the proposed relation is less convincing than it is in 2D.

-Concluding, I appreciate that 3D systems are significantly more complex in terms of their geometry than 2D ones.
-In my brief analysis of plesiohedra and tilings, I was unable to identify a particularly good candidate geometric ground state that could match $\eta_{g}$.
-This does not mean that there are no effects in 3D and it does not mean to imply that the glass transition in 3D needs to be understood in this framework.
-Further work is clearly required in this direction before any definitive conclusions can be drawn.